Filters

 Accessibility Related Standards/Legislation Compliance

-The state of South Dakota has regionally based staff to provide support and technical assistance to high school students with disabilities and their families, local education agencies, and agencies seeking information on transition planning.
-Activities provided by the regional transition liaisons can include: Training to students, families, schools, and adult service agencies on transition and development of transition plans Identifying and obtaining instructional materials and assistance with implementation of self determination curriculum Student leadership activities; Youth Leadership Forum (YLF); and one-day events: 'Catch the College Wave', and 'Let's Talk Work' Individual support and/or assistance Post-secondary linkages
+Provides support and technical assistance to high school students with disabilities and their families, local education agencies, and agencies seeking information on transition planning.
+Activities provided include: training to students, families, schools, and adult service agencies on transition and development of transition plans; identifying and obtaining instructional materials and assistance with implementation of self determination curriculum; Student leadership activities; Youth Leadership Forum; one-day events such as 'Catch the College Wave', and 'Let's Talk Work'; Individual support and/or assistance; and Post-secondary education linkages.

 Categories